-I am sometimes asked if I am a full-time homeopath, and I just laugh.
+I am sometimes asked if I work full-time, and it makes me laugh.

 It depends on what you mean by full-time…